Strata Insurance Gaps: What Most Property Managers Don’t Realize Until It’s Too Late

 In many cases, strata insurance is arranged based on price or convenience rather than structure.

-This can result in policies that appear competitive up front but fail to deliver when needed most.
+This can result in policies that appear competitive up front but fail to provide adequate protection when needed most.

 How to Approach Strata Insurance Properly

-Rather than focusing only on premiums, it’s important to consider:
+Rather than focusing solely on premiums, it’s important to consider:

 How the policy is structured